 As a group, the supervisors should decide what is considered acceptable/unacceptable play behavior.
 What skills and behaviors do you wish to encourage while children are playing?
-(Ex: running, jumping, climbing, pushing, ball play, piling on, curiosity, hiding, social daring, bullying, etc.)
+(Example: Running, jumping, climbing, pushing, ball play, piling on, curiosity, hiding, social daring, etc.)